VeronicaBionicle/Cinema_Light_DMX512/README.md

 This is my graduate qualification work.
 It controls LED lighting via DMX512.
 And has GPIO and Ethernet interfaces and IR-remote control

 04/04/2019
+- Now configuration (settings of max brightness and fade time) is saved in EEPROM (keep safe after turning off);
 - Added "Watch settings" option to Settings menu.
 Now you can see max brightness of zones and fade time for fast and slow modes;
-- Increased max fade time to 60 s;
+- Increased max fade time to 60 s, default time of slow fade is 10s and fast fade - 1s;
 - Fixed interface in Setting up LIGHT/DARK and ON/OFF time.

 03/04/2019